A healthy living blog from Marshfield Clinic Health System

 This video provides useful tips on how to ask a teen if they are having suicidal thoughts.

-If you or someone you know is experiencing suicidal thoughts, Schulein has a number of recommendations.
-He said to make sure all firearms in your home are locked away and secure.
+If you or someone you know is experiencing suicidal thoughts, Chenoweth has several recommendations.
+Lock away and secure all firearms in your home.
+Keep ammunition kept in a separate place from firearms.
 Easy access to firearms is closely linked to an increased likelihood of suicide.

-“Locking firearms away gives people a chance to stop and think before acting on dark thoughts,” Schulein said.
+“Locking away firearms and ammunition gives people a chance to stop and think before acting on dark thoughts,” Chenoweth said.

 2 Comments